sucharush/ODE-solvers/README.md

 cmake ..
 make
 ```
 After these lines, executable files are produced.
-To execute the mail file, you can either run 'main' on your IDE, or run the following lines on your terminal:
+To execute the main file,
+you can either run 'main' on your IDE,
+or run the following lines on your terminal:

 ```
 cd .. // or simply open your terminal in the root project folder